solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 As we can now see, using route tables allows us to scale our canary rollout to multiple development teams, without needing to give teams ownership over their own domain configuration.
-Teams can manage their own canary rollouts in parallel, without needing to coordinate.
-At least, that's true until someone starts authoring invalid configuration.
+Teams can manage their own canary rollouts in parallel, without needing to coordinate. **At least, that's true until someone starts authoring invalid configuration**.
 We'll see that Gloo's default behavior in response to invalid configuration isn't desirable for our use case; however, we can resolve that and change the behavior with a simple settings change.

 ### Default Gloo behavior when there is invalid configuration